-10.2.1.1 The design of the software and hardware shall be based on the functional analysis of the burner control system and / or flame detector resulting in a structured design explicitly incorporating the control flow, data flow and time related functions required by the application.
-In the case of custom-chips special attention shall be given to measures taken to minimize systematic errors.
+The design of the software and hardware shall be based on the functional analyses of the burner system resulting in a structured design explicitly incorporating the control flow, data flow and time related functions required by the application.
+In the case of custom-chips special attention is required with regard to measures taken to minimise systematic errors.